opentrading-net/tesseract/README.md

-# tesseract-wiki
+# Tesseract
-Public wiki documentation for Tesseract
+Public documentation for Tesseract